TomerFi/aioswitcher/README.md

 ## Usage
 The package takes two separate approaches for the integration, you can use either one or mix them up.</br>
 The first approach is running a separate thread as a bridge to the device, the thread will constantly watch for broadcast messages from the device and run thread-safe coroutines for creation or update of the device.</br>
+The second approach is basically a set of loosely coupled functions for controlling the device. </br>

 ### Threaded bridge
 In this approach, we run a loop which will constantly listen for the device's broadcast message.</br>